 Figure 10.
 Seamless Mobility and Roamingprotocols Unit Test Result

-In unit test for these protocols, a 0.15 second of network delay for access point change is observed.
-Similar to other protocols, there is a transitive period at the beginning of the simulations, however it reaches steady state in time and gains balance.
+For the access point change in the unit test for these protocols, a 0.15 second of network delay is observed.
+Similar to other protocols, there is a transition period at the beginning of the simulations, however it reaches a steady state in time and gains balance.

 Results for Packet Transfer

-Packet transfer is the mostly used protocol in the system.
-It is crucial to have small amount of network delay for this protocol because of it’s often use.
-Packet transfer unit test scenario is that a client sends a 512-byte packet every minute.
+The Packet transfer is the mostly used protocol in the system.
+It is crucial to have a small amount of network delay for this protocol since its used often.
+The Packet transfer unit test scenario is as such that a client sends a 512-byte packet every minute.

 Figure 11 shows the unit test result for Packet Transfer protocol.